Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 • Develop a Code of Conduct which includes development of online safety expectations

-• Describe Community roles and methods for students to get help when needed.
+• Describe roles and services in the Ccommunity and methods for students to get help when needed

 • Research and present ideas for safe excursions and activities for Physical Education